-- Verbal praise from staff, stickers, certificates, stamps, etc. - Cups and shields for effort are awarded annually.
-The Jesus cup is awarded for exceptional, outstanding courage or kindness. - Head Teacher Certificates for consistent good behaviour are awarded. - Good behaviour is rewarded with certificates awarded on a weekly basis. - Children bring in certificates that they have been awarded outside school (cubs, music, dance, etc.) and these are shown in assembly. - Emphasis is given to displaying children's work to encourage them to present their best effort.
-Year 6 are encouraged by Monitor and Team Captains status. - Each class also has its own monitors. - Children are sent to the Head Teacher with especially good work. - Certificates for excellent attendance are awarded annually. - Some children may need additional incentives, e.g. visit to animal enclosure.
+- o Verbal praise from staff, stickers, certificates, stamps, etc. - Cups and shields for effort are awarded termly.
+The Jesus cup is awarded for exceptional, outstanding courage or kindness.
+"Worker of the Term" shields are presented (every class). - o Head Teacher Certificates for consistent good behaviour are awarded. - O Good behaviour is rewarded with Strike Gold time (15 minutes of child initiated activities on a Friday afternoon 2.50 3.05).
+Children whose behaviour has been unacceptable that week will be excluded from this reward, following a warning. - o Children bring in certificates that they have been awarded outside school (cubs, music, dance, etc.) and these are shown in assembly. - o Emphasis is given to displaying children's work to encourage them to present their best effort.
+Year 6 are encouraged by Monitor and Team Captains status. - o Each class also has its own monitors. - The Star Board encourages pupils to be proud of their achievement. - o Children are sent to the Head Teacher with especially good work. - o Certificates for excellent attendance are awarded termly. - o Some children may need additional incentives, e.g. visit to animal enclosure.